 ADHD, Too Much Attention & Sensory Processing Needs

 ADHD is not a lack of attention.
 It’s actually the brain is on overdrive and they have too much attention.

-All five senses, plus my vestibular and proprioceptive system, all of my senses are receiving information.
+All five senses, plus my vestibular and proprioceptive systems, all of my senses are receiving information.

 But what happens is, is that the brain cannot filter through all of that information.

-I have ADHD, but I also have a fully developed prefrontal cortex and I have learned how to practice executive functioning and strengthen my executive functioning skills.
+I have ADHD, but I also have a fully developed prefrontal cortex.
+I’ve learned how to use my executive functioning skills over time.